Rob Scahill: Chicago White Sox

 On December 1, 2017, Scahill signed a minor league contract with the Chicago White Sox.
-He began the season with the AAA Charlotte Knights, and was promoted to the major leagues on September 8, 2018.
+He began the season with the Triple–A Charlotte Knights, and was promoted to the major leagues on September 8, 2018.
+In six appearances for the White Sox, Scahill logged a 5.40 ERA with three strikeouts across five innings pitched.
+On October 26, he was removed from the 40–man roster and sent outright to Triple–A.

 Chicago Cubs

 On January 18, 2019, Scahill signed a minor league deal with the Chicago Cubs.
 He was released on March 9, 2019.